-Day 1 Overnight flight from UK to Kota Kinabalu.
 Day 2 Arrive in Kota Kinabalu; stay two nights.

 Day 3 Drive to the Mari Mari cultural village to learn about the tribes of Borneo.

-Day 4 Drive to Kudat area via a tea plantation: stay overnight in a traditional Iban longhouse.
+Day 4 Drive to Kudat area via a tea plantation; stay overnight in a traditional Iban longhouse.

 Day 5 Spend the morning experiencing village life, then transfer back to Kota Kinabalu to catch a flight to Sandakan.
-Transfer to Sepilok, where you
+Transfer to Sepilok, where you stay for two nights.

-Day 6 Visit Rainforest Discovery Centre and Sun Bear Conservation Centre river cruise: stav two nights.
+Day 6 Visit Rainforest Discovery Centre and Sun Bear Conservation Centre.

 Day 7 Boat transfer to Selingan Island.
-Stay for a night to watch turtles laying eggs on a remote tropical beach
+Stay for a night to watch turtles laying eggs on a remote tropical heach

 Day 8 Boat transfer to Abai, via Sepilok Orangutan Sanctuary.
-Late-afternoon wildlife
+Late-afternoon wildlife river cruise; stay two nights.